 - Charring: if you use this method, it's better to use medium/small eggplants because they will soften inside faster.

 - Ratios: I give you my favorite recipe, but the ratio of eggplant, garlic, and other ingredients can be varied according to your taste.
-I like it with a lot of eggplant pulp and that means more lemon. the same with salt and pepper.
+I like it with a lot of eggplant pulp, which means more lemon. the same with salt and pepper.
 Your taste is what matters.

-- Uses: it's a great spread for sandwiches, as a dip before a meal with pita chips and for wraps.
+- Uses: it's a great spread for sandwiches, as a dip with pita chips and wraps before a meal.

-- Dried garbanzo beans: if using dried beans put ¾ cup dried chickpeas in a medium bowl, cover with water almost to the top of the bowl, and soak overnight.
+- Dried garbanzo beans: if using dried beans, put ¾ cup dried chickpeas in a medium bowl, cover with water by an inch or two, and soak overnight.
+They will absorb most or all of the liquid.
 Drain, put in a saucepan and cover with fresh water.
 Cover and bring to a boil, reduce heat and cook until soft, about 1 hour.
 Drain and cool.
 Makes 2 cups cooked chickpeas.

 Related recipes you might like: